This is part one in a two-part series on the topic of heavy metals in spices. You can find part two HERE

 How Does It Happen?

-Contamination with pathogens such as salmonella and other bacteria are more likely to happen due to poor handling processes at the point of sale.
-Spices may be in open containers such as barrels or boxes that do not have lids and are vulnerable to air-borne molds, and contaminants from birds and animals as well as people handling the spices directly and transferring pathogens from their hands.
+Contamination with pathogens such as salmonella and other bacteria is more likely to happen due to poor handling processes at the point of sale.
+Spices may be in open containers such as barrels or boxes that do not have lids and are vulnerable to airborne molds, and contaminants from birds and animals as well as people handling the spices directly and transferring pathogens from their hands.

 Are Some Spices Riskier Than Others?